 - In Vino Veritas is subverted in the episode "Mountain of Madness," where a park ranger enters a cabin and finds it full of partying employees from the nuclear plant.

 Ranger: Hey, what is going on here?
 Who are you people?
 This is a lookout post.
 Where is Ranger Mc Fadden?

-I was a little worried when he swallowed me, but ... well, you saw the rest
+Burns: I was a little worried when he swallowed me, but ... well, you saw the rest.

-- Another episode subverts the car driving towards glass example mentioned above.
+- Another episode subverts the Sheet of Glass example mentioned above.
 In this case, the car hits the glass, but simply knocks it down flat on the ground and drives over it.
-The workers then pick the glass back up noting "wow, tough glass."
+The workers then pick the glass back up noting "Wow, tough glass."

 - The glass example is subverted again in the episode where Bart gets an elephant.
 The elephant runs off, stampeding down a street towards two workers carrying a glass pane.
 They jump out of the way of the elephant, with the glass surviving, only to jump right into the path of a skateboarding Bart...
-Who they also successfully avoid, eventually making it all the way across the steet, glass in tact, to complete there goal of throwing it into a dumpster, shattering it to pieces.
+Who they also successfully avoid, eventually making it all the way across the street, glass intact, to complete their goal of throwing it into a dumpster, shattering it to pieces.